 Punitive damages are capped at $350,000.

-If you are suffering from an injury after a medical procedure, contact an experienced Virginia medical malpractice attorney who can help you analyze this rule, and others, under Virginia medical malpractice laws.
+If you are suffering from an injury after a medical procedure, contact an experienced Richmond medical malpractice attorney who can help you analyze this rule, and others, under Virginia medical malpractice laws.

 Why Choose Us?

 Lantz & Robins, P.C., is a Richmond, Virginia law firm specializing in all areas of personal injury law.

 We pride ourselves on providing personalized representation, individually tailored to each client.